Shea Ki

 Kristin A. Sherry told me the number one tip to keep in mind

 As the extraordinary creator of YouMap®️ and author of many award-winning transformational books focused on maximizing potential, I knew tips from Kristin would be exceptional.
-But this time she provided insight that to me turns out to be a number one tip.

 "Ultimately, you are going to connect with people on your values and your passion.
 You don't connect with people by trying to figure out 'how do I explain what I do in 30 seconds?'
 Movie trailers don't try to cram the whole movie into the trailer.
 People can find out all about you if they like what they see in the 30 seconds.
 So just focus on sharing something that is important to you that will add value to them."